inf112-v19/LwjglApplicationConfiguration/Deliverables/Oblig4.md

 ## Part 3: Code
-- See README.md for a guide on how to run the program.
+- See README.md for a step by step guide on how to run the program.